tracert0001/GazeDetection_AI/README.md

-# Gaze Detection & Object Tracking
+# Predicting Customer Demand by Using Gaze Detection and Object Tracking

 This project is the integration of gaze detection and object tracking.